TiantianLiu-TTL/TiantianLiu-TTL.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc in the Department of People and Technology, Roskilde University (advised by Prof. [Hua Lu](https://luhua.ruc.dk/)).
-I obtained the Ph.D. degree from Aalborg University (Department of Computer Science) in 2022.
+I am a postdoc in the Department of Computer Science, Aalborg University.
+Before that, I worked as a postdoc in the Department of People and Technology, Roskilde University.
+I obtained the Ph.D. degree from Aalborg University (Department of Computer Science) in 2022 (advised by Prof. [Hua Lu](https://luhua.ruc.dk/)).
 My research generally concerns graph search, spatial database, data management, and data science.
 Recently, I have been working on Queries for Indoor Location-based Services (LBSs).
 My current work focuses on AI-based approaches for search on large graphs.

 News
 ===
+\[2023-09\] I joined Aalborg University. <br>
 \[2023-04\] One paper is accepted by TKDE. <br>
 \[2022-05\] I joined Roskilde University. <br>
 \[2022-04\] I successfully defensed my thesis at Aalborg University. <br>